ThierryM1212/SAFEW/README.md

 ## Features
 Wallet features:
  - Wallets:
-    - Wallet with mnemonic for siging from SAFEW extension
+    - Wallet with mnemonic for signing from SAFEW extension
     - Ergopay/Read only wallet for signing with Android/iOS wallet
     - Ledger
  - View accounts (expert mode), addresses, their balance in ERG and tokens